Stargate

 The Dillon Covers

-The Chicago Review Press released Stargate in the summer of 2016.
-We are pleased that they’ve re-issued this novel with a cover based on the original.
-Click here to learn more.
+The Chicago Review Press released Stargate in the summer of 2016 with a cover based on the original.
+Click here to learn more, and here to browse and buy wall art and merchandise.